Projections and whiteboards

 Select Whiteboards in the projection zone (or open ?view=projection&lens=whiteboards):

-.whiteboardfiles in the workspace (discovered via/find/file). - New whiteboard creates
+- New whiteboard (sidebar footer) creates

 Agents and the whiteboard tool